zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 # below we annotate output using functional approach with
 # run_metadata and tags.
-As a result, created artifact `artifact_name`
+As a result, the created artifact
-# will get configured metadata and tags
+# `artifact_name` will get configured with metadata and tags
 @step
 def annotation_approach() -> Annotated[str, "artifact_name"]:
     step_context = get_step_context()